Leah Purcell: The Drover's Wife

 Purcell developed stories in different media based on the short story by Henry Lawson published in 1892, which Purcell recalls her mother reading to her.
-She began writing her version of the story in around 2014, giving the woman a name, Molly Johnson, something that Lawson did not do.
+She began writing her version of the story around 2014, giving the woman a name, Molly Johnson, something that Lawson did not do.
 Purcell's versions centre around Molly, who is left alone on a remote homestead while heavily pregnant and having to care for her four children while her husband is away droving cattle.
 She meets an Aboriginal man fleeing police, called Yadaka, and a personal drama evolves.
 She says that "The essence of the Henry Lawson short story and his underlining themes of racism, the frontier violence and gender violence are [in her story]."
 However, she has added stories from her own Indigenous family as well as incorporating her own extensive historical research, which included talking to Aboriginal elders and owners of property in the Snowy Mountains, where the story is set.
 She has said of the development of the stories:

 My DNA is within it.
 And I've sung up business on it.
 I sung up the play, I sung up the novel, I sung up the movie.
-And in cultural ways you have that thread of a Songline which connects you to country, to family, to culture.
+And in cultural ways you have that thread of a songline which connects you to country, to family, to culture.